MintyOrb/writing/our_brains_lie_to_us.md

 #### Our lack of senses

-We're blind to anything that happen to quickly or too slowly or that is too small or too large.
+We're blind to anything that happens to quickly or too slowly or that is too small or too large.

 This seems to include *most of the things that there are.*